last modified:

 E70S-3

-Weld Question: What do you think the optimum wire feed and weld voltage range is for welding with an E70T-1 1/16 062 flux cored wire welding a 1/4 fillet weld.
+Weld Questions.
+Do you have the instant answers?
+What do you think the optimum wire feed and weld voltage range is for welding with an E70T-1 1/16 062 flux cored wire welding a common 6 mm - 1/4 fillet weld.
 The answers are in my books.

 Steels Yield